prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

 The Node 804 from Fractal Design also made an appearance on our page about the [best PC cases for NAS systems](/pc-cases/nas/), and for good reason.

-You can fit up to eight 3.5" drives in this thing, not to mention its two 2.5" drive bays on the front panel and two 2.5"/3.5" drive bays on the bottom of the case.
+You can fit up to eight 3.5" drives in this [small Micro ATX case](/budget-pcs/smallest-micro-atx-cases/), not to mention its two 2.5" drive bays on the front panel and two 2.5"/3.5" drive bays on the bottom of the case.

 Here's what the regular drive cages look like: